pgcrumley/Controllers/EtekcityOutlet/README.md

 [jumper wires](https://www.amazon.com/gp/product/B01LZF1ZSZ/)
 to connect the parts.

+If you purchase the parts using the above links you will have 5 sets of transmitter / receiver boards (you only need one for the transmitter boards) and you will have lots or jumper wires (you only need 3 to connect the transmitter to the Raspberry Pi and you may want to use an additional wire as an antenna.

-The Outlet switches are identified by two numbers.
+The outlet switches are identified by two numbers.
 First is a device address which ranges from 0 to 255.
 All outlet switches in a single package have the same address.

-While the devices in a package share an address, each has a unique unit number which can 1 through 5.
+While the devices in a package share an address, each device has a unique unit number which can 1 through 5.
 With these two numbers software can use the transmitter to send patterns to the outlet switches on and off.

 This arrangement allows a Raspberry Pi to control powered devices without direct connections to hazardous voltages.

-Once the parts are availble one should be able to install and configure the software to control the outlets under an hour.
+Once the parts are available one should be able to install and configure the software to control the outlets under an hour.
 The steps include:

 * Install the software in the Raspberry Pi
 * Configure the software
 * Plug in the outlet switches and make sure they work with the provided control.
 * Attach the transmitter to the Raspberry Pi.
+* Test the transmitter operation.
 * Determine the address for the outlet switches.
-* Start a simple web server which allows control via browser or REST
+* Configure REST server which allows control via browser or REST
 * Enjoy!